The communcation was poor, the expectations were unrealistic, and the pressure was extreme.

 Editor's note: This article was originally published on July 25, 2023.
 It has since been updated.

-When people start their professional lives after studies, they are considered naive and inexperienced.
-Because of this, many times, people don't consider the value of a fresher's time.
-A similar incident was shared by u/Whidog15, who had to quit his job just 3 days after joining it.
-His work timings were unclear and leaves were not allowed and there was poor communication, unrealistic expectations, and work pressure.
-He started the story with, "For reference, I just graduated college and went right into a job with decent pay, allowed occasional work from home, etc. About a week ago, one of my old classmates called me saying this company just had someone leave unexpectedly, and they needed the position filled ASAP."
+Starting a career after finishing school often means being underestimated as naive or inexperienced.
+This can lead to fresh grads' time being undervalued, as was the case for Reddit user u/Whidog15, who quit his job only three days after starting.
+The issues were unclear work hours, lack of leave, poor communication, unrealistic expectations, and intense work pressure.
+He shared, "For reference, I just graduated college and went right into a job with decent pay, allowed occasional work from home, etc. About a week ago, one of my old classmates called me saying this company just had someone leave unexpectedly, and they needed the position filled ASAP."

 He added, "It sounded like a good gig, and was told it was a great 'networking' opportunity, so I dropped everything, packed up, and drove 9 hours to the city where the company is located.
 My friend was so excited that I was coming, saying she had been crying every single day from the stress of the person leaving and that having me there would make everything better.
 Pretty much the second I arrived, I realized I had signed up for a sh*tshow.
 When I agreed to make the drive, the boss said he would call me to talk more about the position, but he never did.
 All communication was done through my friend as a middle-man."